THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Some authorities group them as main sequence stars.

-Let’s look at others — the stars you might see mentioned and of interest.
+Let’s look at others — the type of stars you might see mentioned and of interest.

 Variable Stars